iota-community/X-Team_IOTA_SmartContracts/README.md

 </p>

-## 🌳 IOTA NAME-HERE Initiative
+## 🌳 IOTA Smart Contracts Initiative

-The **IOTA NAME-HERE Initiative** is a collaborative effort to help people in the IOTA Community by introducing consistent workflows around [IOTA NAME-HERE](https://link-to-blogpost or article) with content, and open source contributions.
+The **IOTA Smart Contracts Initiative** is a collaborative effort to help people in the IOTA Community by introducing consistent workflows around [IOTA ISCP](https://blog.iota.org/iota-smart-contracts-pre-alpha-released-40efad27994b/) with content, and open source contributions.

 IOTA is an open-source distributed ledger technology that allows [connected devices](https://en.wikipedia.org/wiki/Connected_Devices) to transfer data and [IOTA tokens](https://docs.iota.org/docs/getting-started/0.1/clients/token) among each other for zero fees.

 ## 🎯 Initiative Goals

-The IOTA NAME-HERE is in phase [alpha implementation, ready for review, research phase].
+The IOTA Smart Contracts is in the Alpha phase.
 We are currently focused on improving the IOTA Experience around the following goals:

-**Insert goals you would like to achive and delete this line**

-- Quality Assurance/Review
+- We are collecting Frequently Asked Questions, and want to provide answers to them.
+This is why we need you to help us by asking questions!
 - Documentation
 - Code samples development
 - Improvements to module/libraries